sehansi-9/Ticketing_System/README.md

 ### Explanation of UI

 - Pool details: The web page displays the ticket pool configurations including name, maximum capacity, customer buying rate and vendor releasing rate
-- Form: To eEnter a customer/vendor name and number of tickets to buy/release
+- Form: To Enter a customer/vendor name and number of tickets to buy/release
 - Start: Initiates the ticket pool.
 - Stop: Halts the simulation and interrupts all active threads.
 - Logs: View real-time updates from the system via WebSockets.